Transcript - EP5. Spe'shall Coleman

 Episode Title: 5.
 Spe'shall Coleman

-Summary: We chat with Spe'shall Coleman, a Community Director at Georgetown University.
+Summary: Host Stuart Brown chats with Spe'shall Coleman, a Community Director at Georgetown University.

 Stuart Brown: Welcome to the Student Affairs One Thing - New Professional, a podcast that asks a simple question of new professionals in the field - what is one thing you've learned you feel will help you as you move forward in your career.
 I'm your host Stuart Brown, the developer of StudentAffairs.com, one of the most accessed websites by student affair professionals.
 On our pages, we have the most cost effective job posting board, listing hundreds of open student services positions and a wide range of webinars.